Hello everyone! 🙂

 Timelord007: (sighs) “120 minutes of calm before the madness begins.”

-On Earth itself, a certain Divergent Wordsmith is working hard at his computer.
+On Earth itself, a certain Divergent Wordsmith is working hard at their computer.
 This is the person the Mandalorian and Timelord007 need to make contact with.

-Just before Wolfie is able to do anything however, he hears a vibrating sound echoing nearby.
-He turns to see what’s causing it.
+Just before Wolfie is able to do anything however, a vibrating sound echoes nearby.
+Wolfie turns to see what’s causing it.
 There’s nothing in the doorway of the office.

 Wolfie: (calls) “Hello?
 Whoever you are, I don’t have any money…?”

-Wolfie ignores it and attempts to resume what he’s doing.
+Wolfie ignores it and attempts to resume what they’re doing.
 The vibration sound echoes again.
-He turns back once more.
+Wolfie turns back once more.
 Still nothing!

 Wolfie: (calls) “Hello?
 Look, I can only blame the wind for so much before it’s unsportsmanlike.”
 (Pause) “Hello?!
 Is that you lot with those Vogon jackhammers again?
 Permits are necessary even on the Earth!”

 The vibration sound comes again, more persistent this time.
-Wolfie gets up from his chair, picking up an electric kettle nearby, ready to use it as a weapon just in case.
+Wolfie gets up from their chair, picking up an electric kettle nearby, ready to use it as a weapon just in case.

 Just then, someone materialises in Wolfie’s office.

 Wolfie: (relieved) “Oh!
-Good God, you nearly gave me a heart attack.
+You nearly gave me a heart attack.
 Phew, well… Pull up a chair.
 I’d ask you to phone ahead before you knock, but, ways and means.
 Just give me a few moments to finish up here…”

 The person who appeared in Wolfie’s office advances forward.
 Wolfie backs away, feeling anxious.